ehsan18t/interdocs/docs/dbms/ch1-introduction.md

     class Data,Information,Knowledge,Wisdom base;
 ```

+### **A Coffee Shop Story: Data in Context**

+Picture a neighborhood café.

+1. **Data:** The cash register records `Latte, Medium, $4.75, 8:03 AM`.
+2. **Information:** At the end of the day the owner sees 180 lattes sold between 7–10 AM.
+3. **Knowledge:** Morning commuters prefer dairy alternatives on Fridays.
+4. **Wisdom:** The owner introduces an oat-milk happy hour on Friday mornings.

+Keep this story in mind—every table and query you create later maps back to a real decision like this.

 ### **Types of Data Structures**

 Data doesn't just exist; it has a shape.
 Understanding this shape is critical to choosing the right tools to manage it.